 - In Summary: Our identified areas of growth in coming years include accelerating growth towards meeting grade-level standards, and continuing to build relevant curriculum and learning opportunities that align with student strengths, promoting achievement that our families and students can be proud of.
-Diagnostic and standardized testing is one metric we can use to inform instruction, and with small student groups, the most actionable data we use is through progress reports and personalized learning plans.
+Diagnostic and standardized testing is one metric we can use to inform instruction, and with targeted intervention, small student group instructions, the most actionable data we use is through progress reports and personalized-learning portfoliosplans.
 This process continues to be refined and codified, and as we have more data in future years, we can better implement agile responses to student strengths and areas for academic growth. - Overall ELA and math growth also show promising results, despite also showing that several students are still performing below grade level standard.
-A critical goal at SVA is to improve student attendance, which will have a direct impact on improving student achievement.
+A critical goal at SVA was is to improve student attendance, which we have done and will continue to do, and we are continuously improving our academic instruction and student behavior supports, as well as promoting consistent attendance to en improve student achievement.
 Our iReady results show improvement in each grade level group, though not with the broad impact we hope to see grow in coming years.
 We hope to show promising results as we see more years of data from students as our educators develop mastery around delivering instruction that aligns across the grades.
 There is still significant room for growth, and we will continue to implement a system of support for our struggling students.